qwc-services/qwc-services.github.io/src/topics/View3D.md

 ### Permissions <a name="permissions"></a>

-To restrict 3D tiles configured in `tiles3d` of a `map3d` theme configuration, create a `3D Tiles Tileset` resource named according to the `name` of the `tiles3d` entry and create permissions assigning the desired roles to the resources.
+To restrict 3D objects configured in `objects` of a `map3d` theme configuration, create a `3D Object` resource named according to the `name` of the desired entry and create permissions assigning the desired roles to the resources.

 ### Styling 3D tiles